-My husband and I had just gotten married three months earlier, at the ripe young age of 22.
-I had just quit my job and taken a big pay cut to back to school one month after getting married.
-We were young, it was just the two of us we reasoned.
+My body didn’t seem to be in any rush either.
 I hadn’t had a period for 8 months prior to getting married, and I hadn’t had one after either.
-I took a pregnancy test at Christmas time (just to check) which came back negative and went to the doctor to get blood work done.
+I took a pregnancy test around Christmas 2017 (just to check) which came back negative and went to the doctor to get blood work done.
 I had no idea what God had coming for me.

 I went back later in the week for an ultrasound to determine gestational age.
 And you guessed it, I went by myself.
 I still hadn’t told my husband.
-Except when I went in, the ultrasound tech couldn’t see anything.
+Except when I went in, the ultrasound tech couldn’t see the baby.
 Nothing in my uterus.
 Nothing in my tubes.
-So the doctor had bloodwork done to check my hormone levels.
+So the doctor ordered bloodwork to check my hormone levels.
 They told me I might just be too early to see anything.
 However, there was a chance that the pregnancy was ectopic.
 We would know more once the blood work came back on Monday, but they told me if I had pain or bleeding over the weekend to go to the emergency room.
 Just in case.
 I finally called my mom and told her.
 I was so conflicted.
 It seems like maybe God was giving me what I had prayed for already.
 A non-viable pregnancy.
 But when I got home, I dropped to my knees.
 Because for some reason I couldn’t help praying for God to save the baby that I didn’t want.

 Do you want to know what happened next?
 I went into labor.
 Then I had the most beautiful baby girl I had ever seen.
-And I barely sleep that night in the hospital.
+And I could barely sleep that first night in the hospital.
 Even though my daughter was sleeping, all I could do was sit there and hold her.
 And stare in wonder.
 Since then, there has never been a doubt.
 I have more faith now, knowing God’s plan is perfect, even when I don’t understand it.
 I’m so thankful for how, and when He chooses to give gifts.
 And I’m thankful for the prayers that He does not answer.
 Because if I had my way, I would’ve wished away one of the best gifts that He had for me: becoming a Mother.